Ore-type condition for antidirected Hamilton cycles in oriented graphs: Proof of Proposition

 \section{Proof of Proposition \ref{PROP-degreesharp}}

 In this section, we will give a proof of Proposition \ref{PROP-degreesharp}.
 First let us recall the statement.

 \textbf{Proposition \ref{PROP-degreesharp} ~} For any even integer $n \geqslant4$, there are infinitely many oriented graphs $G$ on $n$ vertices with $\sigma_{+-}(G)= \lceil (3n+2)/4 \rceil - 1$ which does not contain antidirected Hamilton cycles. \begin{proof} Let $G$ be any oriented graph shown in Figure \ref{FIG-degreesharp}.
+As shown in Table \ref{TAB-degreesharp}, we habe $\sigma_{+-}(G)= \lceil (3n+2)/4 \rceil - 1$.
 Next we claim that $G$ has no antidirected Hamilton cycles.
 Suppose to the contrary that $G$ has an antidirected Hamilton cycle $L=v_1v_2\cdots v_nv_1$.

 First we consider the case that $G$ is isomorphic to the graph shown in Figure \ref{FIG-degreesharp} (a) or (b).
-Assume that $v_1$ is embedded onto a vertex $a\in A$.
+Assume without loss of generality that $v_1\in A$.
 Suppose first that $v_1$ is a source vertex of $L$, that is, $v_1v_2,v_1v_n\in E(G)$.
-Since $a$ has at most one out-neighbor in $V(G)\backslash (A\cup B)$, one of $v_2$ and $v_n$, say $v_2$, should be embedded onto a vertex in $A\cup B$.
-Again, as $v_2$ is a sink vertex of $L$ and it is embedded into $A\cup B$, the vertex $v_3$ should be embedded into $A\cup D$.
-Continue this procedure until all vertices are embedded, we get that all vertices of $L$ with odd indices must belong to $A\cup D$ and vertices with even indices are in $A\cup B$.
+Since $v_1$ has at most one out-neighbor in $V(G)\backslash (A\cup B)$, one of $v_2$ and $v_n$, say $v_2$, must be in $A\cup B$.
+Then $v_2$ is also a sink vertex of $L$, i.e. $v_3v_2\in E(G)$.
+Thus $v_3$ must be in $A\cup D$.
+Continue this procedure until all vertices are considered, we get that all vertices of $L$ with odd indices must belong to $A\cup D$ and vertices with even indices are in $A\cup B$.
 This implies that the antidirected Hamilton cycle $L=v_1v_2\cdots v_nv_1$ only uses the vertices in $A\cup B\cup D$, a contradiction.
 For the case that $v_1$ is a sink vertex of $L$, one may verify similarly that $L$ only uses the vertices in $A\cup B\cup D$, a contradiction again.